Two Numbers in Grammar- Singular and Plural

 - with no plural

-- changing first part, second part or both parts in compound words
+- changing the first part, second part or both parts in compound words

-We shall take those in tabular form showing the singular form, plural form and procedure to form plural number of a singular one.
+We shall take those in tabular form, showing the singular form, plural form and procedure to form a plural number of a singular one.